Home

 Mellotron used:

 FM fit quite neatly into the category of 'Canadian progressive bands using synths'; not a very snappy description, admittedly.
 'CPBUS', anyone?
-There must have been something in the water there in the late '70s, though; FM, Saga, Rush and to an extent, Max Webster all have elements in common, and it has to be said that Rush were by no means the first to utilise this style.
-That honour definitely goes to this lot; FM (NOT to be confused with the awful '80s UK AOR band) had their 'power trio with synths' thing down pat by '77.
+There must have been something in the water there in the late '70s, though; FM, Saga, Rush and to an extent, Max Webster all have elements in common and it has to be said that Rush were by no means the first to utilise this style.
+That honour definitely goes to this lot; FM (not to be confused with the awful '80s UK AOR band) had their 'power trio with synths' thing down pat by '77.
 The oddest thing about them, though, was their 'no guitars' ruling; they had two different electric violin/mandolin players at different points in their career.
 Er, they managed to find two?!

-Anyway; purists moan that by their fourth album, City of Fear, FM had moved well away from the 'progressiveness' of Black Noise (****) from a couple of years earlier, and I suppose it's fair to say that the songs were shorter and more straightforward, but this is one of those bands who give the lie to the general ruling that this leads to Satan.
+Anyway; purists moan that by their fourth album, City of Fear, FM had moved well away from the 'progressiveness' of Black Noise (****) from a couple of years earlier and I suppose it's fair to say that the songs were shorter and more straightforward, but this is one of those bands who give the lie to the general ruling that this leads to Satan.
 In my humble opinion, City of Fear is the band's best album; concise but inventive song structures, immaculately arranged parts and above all, great songs.
 The title track is probably the album's best, but opener Krakow runs it a close second, with the added bonus of much Mellotron, provided by Synergy mainman, producer Larry Fast, although played by band all-rounder Cameron Hawkins.
 Haunting strings underpin a solo vocal in the verses, then ride over Ben Mink's 'mandolin through a Marshall' bridge sections.
 Second track in, Power, uses it too, but to rather lesser effect.
+No more Mellotron to be heard on the album, but there's nary a duffer on display here; even closing ballad Nothing At All has a certain charm and Silence and the storming Riding The Thunder are pretty essential.

 De Fabriek (Netherlands)